mezdef/marcziani.com/projects/_posts/2012-01-01-UniKarbKB.md

 - Open Source
 ---

 An open source collaboration between several universities for storing and searching Glycomics and Glycobiology data.
-Due to minimal funding, the time available for design time and development time was extremely limited.
-A decision was made to employ a simple low-maintenance design utilizing a css framework.
+Minimal funding meant the time available for design and development was extremely limited, and so the challenge was to gain maxium value—this meant a simple low-maintenance design utilizing a css framework.

 ![Homepage][I1]
 {: .md-figure.wide.screenshot }